 The Cure have announced four live shows at the Sydney Opera House in May to mark the 30th anniversary of their classic album, ‘Disintegration’.

-The legendary post-punkers will play the 1989 album in full for the 30th anniversary at the iconic Australian arts venue, teasing that this will be the “world premiere of these performances” and suggesting that more will follow throughout the world afterwards.
+The legendary post-punkers will play the 1989 album in full at the iconic Australian arts venue, teasing that it will be the “world premiere of these performances” and suggesting that more will follow across the world afterwards.

 ‘Disintegration’ features some of the band’s best-known material including ‘Lovesong’, ‘Pictures Of You’, and ‘Lullaby’.

-In December last year, frontman Robert Smith confirmed that the goth icons are about to finish their first album in a decade.
+In December 2018 Smith confirmed that the goth icons are about to finish their first album in a decade.

 After previously revealing that the band were working on new material, Smith said that the honour of being inducted into the Rock and Roll Hall of Fame had inspired them to finish their first record since 2008’s ‘4: 13 Dream.’

 The Cure are playing dozens of festivals this year.
 Take a look at the full list here.
-The band are also rumoured to be headliners at Glastonbury 2019, while other tipped acts include The Killers, Lana Del Rey, Interpol and many more.
+The band were recently confirmed to headline this year’s Glastonbury festival along with The Killers and Stormzy.

 When asked about the prospect last year, Smith said: “Yeah, maybe.
 We haven’t had a happy history with Glastonbury over the years.
-Although we’ve headlined three times, we’ve never been on the best of terms.
-I don’t know if they forgive and forget.
-There are enough other festivals for us to play.”
+Although we’ve headlined three times, we’ve never been on the best of terms.”